RedisLabs/redislabs-docs/content/ri/installing/install-docker.md

 nextStep:
     Title: Activating RedisInsight
     href: /docs/install/activating/
+aliases: /ri/install/install-docker/
 ---
 In this walkthrough, we will install RedisInsight on [Docker](https://www.docker.com/).
 Note that this installation is for developer machines.
-We have a separate guide for installing [RedisInsight on AWS]({{< relref "/ri/install/install-ec2.md" >}}).
+We have a separate guide for installing [RedisInsight on AWS]({{< relref "/ri/installing/install-ec2.md" >}}).

 ## I. Install Docker